TechDocsStudio/biel-docs/docs/installation/vue.md

 description: Add an AI chatbot to your Vue.js site with this step-by-step guide.
 ---

-# AI chat widget for Vue.js
+# Ask AI chatbot widget for Vue.js

 Add an AI chatbot to your Vue.js application using Biel.ai's Vue components.
 The integration works with both Vue 2 and Vue 3, and is compatible with Vue CLI, Vite, and other common Vue setups.